 Olympic’s keel, yard No. 400, was laid towards the end of 1908, and just over three months later, the keel of Titanic , No. 401, was laid alongside, under the massive Arrol Gantry at Harland & Wolff’s yard in Belfast.
 With a construction period of about three years, the two liners’ massive hulls became almost a part of the skyline on the River Lagan.

-The photograph on the left depicts a boiler-room similar in size to that of an Olympic-class liner.
+The photograph above depicts a boiler-room similar in size to that of an Olympic-class liner.
 There is a small pile of coal on the floor, from which the fireman can be seen to be feeding the three furnaces.

 The working conditions in a boiler-room could be absolutely terrible, and even on a cold winter’s voyage, the heat could be almost overwhelming.